simon-ritchie/apysc/docs_src/source/animation_rotation_around_center.md

 # animation_rotation_around_center interface

-This page will explain the `animation_rotation_around_center` method interface.
+This page explains the `animation_rotation_around_center` method interface.

 ## What interface is this?

-The `animation_rotation_around_center` method interface will create an `ap.AnimationRotationAroundCenter` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate rotation around the instance's center point.
+The `animation_rotation_around_center` method interface creates an `ap.AnimationRotationAroundCenter` instance.
+You can animate rotation around the instance's center point with it.

-This interface exists on a `GraphicsBase` subclass (that has the `rotation_around_center` interface), such as the `Rectangle` or `Circle`.
+This interface exists on a `GraphicsBase`, such as the `Rectangle` or `Circle`.

 ## Basic usage

-The following example will set the rotation animation (from 0 to 90 degrees) with the `animation_rotation_around_center` method:
+The following example sets the rotation animation (from 0 to 90 degrees) with the `animation_rotation_around_center` method:

 ```py
 # runnable